ElasticEmail/ElasticEmail.WebApiClient-csharp/README.md

 # Quick Start #
 ## Send Email ##
 The following is the minimum needed code to send an simple email:

 ```
-using static ElasticEmail.WebApiClient.Api;
+using static ElasticEmailClient.Api;
-using static ElasticEmail.WebApiClient.ApiTypes;
+using static ElasticEmailClient.ApiTypes;

 namespace SendEmailExample
 {